 While it need not be a spanking new mattress, the mattress must not look dated or aged in any way.
 Mattresses that show signs of timely deterioration should be thrown away and never reused for infants, as the wear and tear might be a possible health hazard.

 4. Babies should sleep on their backs:

-For years, elders have recommended that new-born babies sleep on their backs not sleep on their stomach. to avoid SIDS.
+For years, elders have recommended that newborn babies sleep on their backs not sleep on their stomach to avoid SIDS.
 It seems that there is some wisdom to this, as it has been shown to be the safest and most comfortable sleeping position for baby.

 Also, your little one’s cot should be free of any soft toys and excess blankets that might accidentally obstruct their breaking.
 Taken together, these measures can be very effective at preventing cot deaths.

-From the research, it’s evident that much of the power to prevent SIDS is on your hands as a parent.
+From the research, it’s evident that much of the power to prevent SIDS is in your hands as a parent.
 Firstly, you must be aware of all the qualities of the particular mattress that you’re putting your baby to sleep on.

 Pay attention to everything and be observant when your baby sleeps.
 Remember just as you would have the best sleep on a good, firm mattress, your baby is no different.
 Be aware of the type and quality of the mattress that you buy for your baby as well.

 Trust us, your baby is a new mattress away from the best possible sleep ever, and you’ll have peace of mind knowing that their chances of going through SIDS is exponentially lower.

 This research should never scare you.
 Rather, it should empower you to make informed choices when it comes to the wellbeing of your baby.